ThinkDataEd/curriculum/docs/unit3/lesson9.md

 ###**Lesson:**
 1. Introduce one of the videos listed above by informing students that they will be watching a clip from the television game show *Family Feud*.
-This segment of the show is called *Fast Money*, where the winning family plays for an additional $20,000.
+This segment of the show is called *Fast Money*, where the winning family plays for an additional $20,000 (in the older video, they are playing for an additional $10,000 instead of $20,000).
 Two family members are chosen to play and must reach a combined score of 200 points to win the money.
 The goal is to guess the most common responses to five questions.
 For example, if the question “What animal is a common pet?” were asked, each family member might answer with “dog” or “cat” since these are popular